 All SPPS kindergarten and 2nd grade students take the Cognitive Abilities Test (CogAT7).
 Students in grades 1, 3, 4 and 5 may take the test by nomination from a parent, teacher, family member of other knowledgeable party.

 In SPPS the portfolio process is an alternative way to identify gifted learners.
 According to the National Association of Gifted Children (NAGC), using a standardized test may not accurately effectively identify all students.
-Portfolio reviews may include: student demographic information, academic test scores, multi-dimensional holistic rating scales, parent inventory, and student work samples.
+The portfolio review may include: multi-dimensional holistic rating scales, a parent inventory, recommendations, student work samples and assessment scores from multiple perspectives.
 Family members, school teachers/staff/administrators, or community members can recommend a student for the portfolio process.

 A variety of evidence is used for student identification for gifted and talented services.
 Generally, measures of performance, cognition, and achievement are collected by the CogAT7 test or through the comprehensive portfolio process.
 The CogAT7 measures general reasoning abilities in three domains: verbal, quantitative, and nonverbal.
 The portfolio review includes: student demographic information, academic test scores, multi-dimensional holistic rating scales, a parent inventory, and a student work sample.